 For the reference year 2010, Regulation (EC) No 177/2008 of the European Parliament and the Council of 20 February 2008, establishing a common framework for Statistical Business Registers was the legal basis for business registers.

-'International trade by enterprise characteristics' is a new statistical domain, which unlike traditional trade statistics, aims at describing the structure of trade by characteristics of the trading enterprises, for instance by their economic activities, their size or concentration of trade.
-It is based on linking trade microdata with business register information, allowing a deeper analysis of the impact of trade on employment, production and value added.
+'International trade in goods by enterprise characteristics' is a new statistical domain, which unlike traditional trade statistics, aims at describing the structure of trade by characteristics of the trading enterprises, for instance by their economic activities, their size or concentration of trade.
+It is based on linking trade micro-data with business register information, allowing a deeper analysis of the impact of trade on employment, production and value added.

 - Concentration of trade by economic activity: external trade being typically concentrated on a few enterprises, this indicator shows the share of the total trade accounted for by the top 5, 10, 20, etc. enterprises.

-- Trade by number of partner countries and economic activity: trade by number of partner countries shows how geographically diversified the exports markets are.
+- Trade by number of partner countries and economic activity: trade by number of partner countries shows how geographically diversified the export markets are.
 For imports, it shows the number of countries from which goods are imported.

 - Trade by commodity and economic activity: trade by commodity and activity sector allocates the trade of each commodity to the activity of the trading enterprise.
 This shows which sectors were involved in trading of each product group.

 From the reference year 2008 onwards, the activity sector is broken down by NACE Rev. 2 division (2-digit level) for sections C (Manufacturing) and G (Trade) and by section level for other activities.
-The size-classes in terms of number of employees are: 0-9, 10-49, 50 249, 250 or more and Unknown.
+The size classes in terms of number of employees are: 0-9, 10-49, 50 249, 250 or more and Unknown.
 These indicators are available separately for intra- and extra-EU trade.

 Confidentiality is applied in the statistics disseminated to ensure that it is not possible to identify an enterprise or a trader.